Workshop: Better supporting workers in ML workplaces (full day workshop November 9th, submission deadline EXTENDED: September 25th)

 We encourage position papers of 3-5 pages in the ACM Extended Abstracts Format describing original research and an articulation of a contributors interest and experience in workshop topics.
 Submissions will be reviewed by the organizers based on both relevance and originality.

 Papers selected for the workshop will be made available on the workshop website beforehand.
-Contributions must be submitted via email (firstname.lastname@example.org) by September 10th, 2019.
+Contributions must be submitted via email (firstname.lastname@example.org) by September 25th, 2019 (extended deadline).
 At least one author of each accepted paper must attend the workshop, all participants must register for both the workshop and for at least one conference day.

 Workshop activities will include a guest speaker, several rounds of presentation, Q&A and discussion.
 Throughout the day, we will identify themes andemerging lines of inquiry.
 From these themes, we will identify a journal to publish the output of the workshop or, alternatively, will investigate the possibility of an edited book.
 We will make this decision based on the perspective application exercise and the papers submitted, after discussion with participants.